-With the cherry trees beginning to blossom, the nights slowly getting lighter and the rumours of a scorching Easter heatwave on the horizon β itβs time we started to whip out the shorts and skirts and get ourselves outside.
-Luckily for us Londoners, our beloved capital is full to the brim of landscaped green parks and flower-filled gardens for us to make the most of that vitamin D. From scenic views to Instagrammable-wonders, weβre pretty lucky with our green spaces it has to be said.
-So best slap the suncream on and get yourself to one of these lovely gardens and parks in London:
+Luckily for us Londoners, our beloved capital is full to the brim with landscaped parks and gorgeous gardens for us to make the most of the temperate weather.
+From scenic views to Instagrammable-wonders, we’re pretty lucky with our green spaces it has to be said.
+So best get yourself to one of these lovely gardens and parks in London:

 Parks in Central London